danielphilip12/Ames-Housing-Prices/README-template.md

 # Your Title Goes Here

 ## Problem Statement
-- Provide a brief background or context for your analysis.
-Explain why the data is relevant or interesting.
+- This dataset contains a list of different house prices in Ames, IA.
-- Clearly state the purpose of your analysis.
-What are you aiming to achieve or communicate through this analysis?
-Who would this benefit?
+- The purpose of this analysis is to determine if we can predict the price of a house, based on different features.

 ## Data Dictionary
 Include a data dictionary to explain the meaning of each variable or field in the dataset.
 You can also link to an external data dictionary.